 Even if a website has a ‘.com.au’ domain name or lists prices in Australian dollars, it doesn't mean that the business will process the payment in Australia.

-You can avoid international transaction fees when buying items from overseas suppliers by:
+International transaction fees can be avoided when buying items from overseas suppliers by:

 - checking if the transaction will be processed overseas or in Australia

-- asking if your bank can block international transactions for certain payment cards.
+- asking if the bank can block international transactions for certain payment cards.

-Request a fee or partial refund if you’ve been misled
+Consumers can request a refund if they've been misled

 It may be considered misleading under Australian Consumer Law if:

-- you are charged an unexpected international transaction fee for a purchase in Australian dollars, and
+- consumers are charged an unexpected international transaction fee for a purchase in Australian dollars, and

 - the business appeared to be in Australia.

-You should contact your card issuer, such as your bank, or the international card scheme, such as Visa or Mastercard, to request a fee refund.
+Consumers should contact their card issuer, such as their bank or the international card scheme like Visa or Mastercard, to request a fee refund.

-It may also be misleading if an overseas business indicates that you will be charged in Australian dollars but then charges in a foreign currency.
-As a result, you pay a higher price for the purchase than expected.
-You may also be charged unexpected currency conversion fees.
-In this situation, you should contact the business to request a partial refund.
-You can also contact your card issuer to request a fee refund.
+It may also be misleading if an overseas business indicates that a consumer will be charged in Australian dollars but then charges in a foreign currency.
+As a result, the consumer pays a higher price for the purchase than expected.
+The consumer may also be charged unexpected currency conversion fees.
+In this situation, the consumer should contact the business to request a partial refund.
+They can also contact their card issuer to request a fee refund.